djriefler/Scribble/API - iOS.md

 	func didDiscoverPeripheral()

 ### didConnectToPeripheral
-Event occurs when the service is discovered and the device is connected.
+Event occurs when the iOS device is connected to the peripheral.

     func didConnectToPeripheral()